Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

-\paragraph{Excitation and inhibition} Dale’s principle \citep{dale_pharmacology_1935}, later formalized by Eccles as the ‘one neuron, one transmitter’ hypothesis which suggests neurons consistently excite or inhibit \citep{eccles_cholinergic_1954}, led to the introduction of excitatory and inhibitory neuronal populations into ANNs and has recently been challenged by the finding that neurons can release more than one neurotransmitter \citep{tritsch_mechanisms_2016, vaaga_dual-transmitter_2014}.
-In practice, this imposes a constraint on the sign of the synaptic weight connectivity in the network, meaning that excitatory neurons are restricted to facilitating positive signal transmission, while inhibitory neurons are limited to negative signal transmission \citep{yang_towards_2021}.
-A few DNN and recurrent neural network (RNN) architectures have incorporated these features, often adopting the biological brain's experimental 80:20 excitation:inhibition ratio \citep{cornford_learning_2020, kao_considerations_2019, li_learning_2023, song_training_2016}.
-A study on SNNs highlighted the significance of this specific ratio, showing that it leads networks to reliably train at low activity levels and in noisy environments, underscoring the robustness of this balance \citep{kilgore_biologically-informed_2024}.
-However, while this constraint adds bio-inspiration, it often limits the learning and performance of DNNs by reducing the available parameter space \citep{cornford_learning_2020, kao_considerations_2019, li_learning_2023}.
+\paragraph{Excitation and inhibition} Dale’s principle \citep{dale_pharmacology_1935, eccles_cholinergic_1954} led to the introduction of excitatory and inhibitory neuronal populations into ANNs and has been challenged by the finding that neurons can release more than one neurotransmitter \citep{tritsch_mechanisms_2016, vaaga_dual-transmitter_2014}.
+In practice, this imposes a constraint on the sign of synaptic weight in the network, meaning that excitatory neurons are restricted to facilitating positive signal transmission and inhibitory neurons are limited to negative signal transmission \citep{yang_towards_2021}.
+A few DNN and recurrent neural network (RNN) architectures have incorporated these features, often adopting the 80:20 excitation:inhibition ratio \citep{cornford_learning_2020, kao_considerations_2019, li_learning_2023, song_training_2016}.
+A study on SNNs highlighted the significance of this specific ratio, showing that it leads networks to reliably train at low activity levels and in noisy environments, underscoring its practicality \citep{kilgore_biologically-informed_2024}.
+However, while bio-inspired, this constraint may limit the learning and performance of DNNs as the available parameter space is reduced \citep{cornford_learning_2020, kao_considerations_2019, li_learning_2023}.
 The addition of neuromodulatory signals at this level could enable switching between excitatory and inhibitory weights, allowing networks to better adapt to specific tasks and support multi-task learning by preserving weight signs across sequential tasks.

-\paragraph{Topology} Network neuroscience provides tools for unveiling the functional implications of brain structures and their emerging properties, and potentially a powerful analytical framework for the study of the neuromodulatory systems.
-Network neuroscience research employs graph theory and treats the brain as an interconnected network of nodes (brain regions) and edges (functional connections).
-Key measures such as modularity, integration, and participation coefficient offer insights into the organization and efficiency of these networks.
-Neuromodulatory systems interact with these properties by dynamically adjusting connections and promoting efficient communication across and within brain regions, and play a vital role in maintaining the balance between network segregation and integration, which is essential for robustness, efficiency and adaptability.